IP Address: What Is It and How Do I Find Mine?

 IPv4 vs. IPv6

-An IPv4 IP address, such as 35.246.185.33, can be displayed either in 32 bits or 4 bytes.
+An IPv4 IP address, like 35.246.185.33, can be displayed either in bits (32) or bytes (4).
 This means that there exist 2^32 or approximately 4.29 billion possible combinations.
-At first glance, this may seem like quite a lot, however, more than two decades ago, the number of available public IP addresses was starting to run out.
-For that reason, the Internet Assigned Numbers Authority (IANA), responsible for assigning public IP addresses, developed a new system.
+At first glance, this may seem like quite a lot, however, more than two decades ago, the number of publicly available IP addresses was starting to run out.
+For that reason, the Internet Assigned Numbers Authority (IANA) developed a new system.

-Known as IPv6, these IP addresses are 128 bits long, allowing for 7.9 x 10^28 possible combinations.
-In other words, even if everyone on the planet had a billion devices each, 10 whole Earths would be covered.
-As such, the danger of running out of IP addresses in the near, or even distant future, seems to have dissipated.
+Known as IPv6, these addresses are 128 bits long, allowing for 7.9 x 10^28 possible combinations.
+In other words, even if everyone on the planet had a billion devices each, it would take 10 Earths to exhaust the permutations.
+As such, the danger of running out of IP addresses in the near and distant future has gone away.

 IPv6 IP addresses are written in hexadecimal form (base 16), consisting of numbers from 0-9, as well as the letters a-f.
 In order to make sense of the combinations, 16-bit (4-character) groups are separated by a semi-colon.